cirosantilli/china-dictatorship/stack-overflow-profile.md

 # 希望 Hope

 There is greatness in China.
 One day the darkness will end.
+Then we will work together to make the world awesomer.

 [Guqin Chinese traditional music](https://youtu.be/35ZKN-H7at4).